hackware1993/weiV/README.md

 ![effect.gif](https://github.com/hackware1993/weiV/blob/master/effect.gif?raw=true)

+# The following functions have been implemented and are still under rapid iteration

+1. Scalable
+    1. Easily adapt third-party UI components to implement declarative APIs
+    2. The internal implementation can be replaced.
+For example, Text is rendered with TextView by default.
+You can replace it with AppCompatTextView
+2. Provides JsContext based on WebView, which can be easily dynamic with WeiVParser, and will continue to be enhanced later
+3. Friendly, full support for Java
+4. Provides XmlViewWidget that allows you to inline all existing views and implement a declarative API without writing extensions
+5. Provides StatefulWidget to achieve separate management of subtree state, with it you no longer need Fragment
+6. Provide WeiVView, WeiVJavaWeiV to embed weiV anywhere

+Near-term plans:

+1. Improve the core logic of the declarative architecture to support efficient updating of the three trees of Widget, Element, and View
+2. Porting Flutter ConstraintLayout to achieve the above performance goals and bring unprecedented development efficiency and experience, ConstraintLayout provided by Compose Haven't gotten rid of imperative thinking, it's really inefficient to use
+3. Rewrite common core controls such as RecyclerView and ViewPager2 to implement declarative API
+4. Wrap all system built-in common components to implement declarative API, some may be rewritten
+5. Support animation in an extremely simple way, property animation is no longer suitable under the declarative system
+6. Develop layout preview, this may be a little troublesome

+It is expected that all the code will be written, and the amount of code will be around 30,000 lines.

 weiV is extensible.
 It will have all the commonly used widgets built in, which are wrappers for the system View.
 But for third-party libraries, you need to write extensions, which are extremely simple to write.
 For example, the extension for Button is as follows: